PLW0101/personal-site-1/README.md

 # personal-site-1
-please check out the master branch, practice creating a simple personal site
+Please check out the master branch.
+This is a practice following a Udemy course.